qurben/mopidy-jukebox/README.rst

     /jukebox-api/search

-This endpoint supports `POST`.
-The search query is sent along in the body of the request as form data. `field` holds the field to search in and `values` holds the string to search for.
+This endpoint supports :code:`POST`.
+The search query is sent along in the body of the request as form data. :code:`field` holds the field to search in and :code:`values` holds the string to search for.

-Possible values for `field` are:
+Possible values for :code:`field` are:

 * comment
 * album